Ced30/GGL-Documentation/README.md

 5. An "Import Resources" window will open up. ...
 6. Click "Import" (leave the checkbox unchecked)

+## Important

+Before anything else, an instance of **obj_GGL_controller** must be place in the room, it must be placed before any GGL object in the instance creation order.

 ## API

 [**Instance Classes**](https://github.com/Ced30/GML-GUI-Library-GGL-Documentation/blob/main/API/Instance%20Classes.md)